(Our Intranet is a complementary resource)

 · ***Your course outline must be uploaded to our departmental website: http://www.economics.utoronto.ca/index.php/index/teaching/coursesForUser***

 · The syllabus and the first day of class are your chance to communicate your expectations to your students.
-Making your expectations and what students should expect as transparent as possible right from the start will ensure a smoother course and greater student satisfaction with your course.
+Make your expectations clear and precise for a smoother course and improved student satisfaction.

-· You may require students who miss an assessment due to illness to provide a U of T Verification of Student Illness or Injury Form (pdf version) or other documentation.
+· You may require students who miss an assessment due to illness to provide a U of T Verification of Student Illness or Injury Form or other documentation.

-Teaching Workshops at the Center for Teaching Support & Innovation (CTSI) (physically on St. George campus, but all are welcome)
+Teaching Workshops at the Center for Teaching Support & Innovation (CTSI) (St. George campus, all faculty are welcome)

 Academic Skills Centre (UTM)

 · CTSI gives seminars and courses to help you in your professional development as a university teacher.
 Visit their web site to sign up.
 Subscribe to the CTSI listserv to ensure you receive timely information about upcoming events, workshops, lunch-time roundtable discussions, etc. To subscribe, you may send an e-mail to CTSI asking them to add you.

 · You may choose to include a mid-course review of your own design.
 Students typically given more substantive and constructive comments on these than the A&S end-of-term evaluations.
 CTSI has a booklet entitled "Gathering Formative Feedback with Mid-Course Evaluations: A Guide for Faculty" that you can request (e-mail them) or you can borrow a copy from me.
 SurveyMonkey is a useful, easy, quick, and free tool that lets you create a professional looking online survey and easy-to-review results.